coocos/asgi-http-server/README.md

 - a protocol server decodes protocol traffic into events / messages defined by the relevant protocol specification
 - the application coroutine consumes those messages and sends back messages of its own
 - the protocol server will encode the messages sent by the application according to the protocol it implements

-## Limitations

-Note that the HTTP server is very, very barebones and is only meant to serve as a teaching tool for understanding ASGI - nothing more.
-Nothing included in this repository is meant to be run in production.
-The HTTP request parsing is neither robust nor safe, the connection handling is inadequate and the protocol server probably does not fully implement the ASGI specication for HTTP.

 ## Usage